NuNetwork/documentation/_kb/parametric-orderbook.md

   "bookSellWall": 1000.0,
   "bookSellOffset": 0.002,
   "bookSellInterval": 0.015,
+  "bookSellMaxVolumeCumulative" : 0,
   "bookSellType": "exp",
   "bookSellSteepness": "low",

   "bookBuywall": 1000.0,
   "bookBuyOffset": 0.048,
   "bookBuyInterval": 0.015,
+  "bookSellMaxVolumeCumulative" : 0,
   "bookBuyType": "log",
   "bookBuySteepness": "low"
 }
 {% endhighlight %}

+## Dynamics

+This section will specify the dynamics of the orders on the orderbook, i.e. how orders are handled over time. [tbd]